Seeking fullness of life18 Apr 2018

 Within the Ignatian spiritual tradition, retreat participants are invited to pray with their deepest longings and most intimate yearnings.
 These sacred desires are whole-of-person hopes: they capture something true about our lives and what we seek.
 I know now that I desire many of the gifts of God; and yet ultimately I want God.
 To be specific, I want the constant awareness of God’s sustaining presence in my life.

 This presence can open me to receiving the peace and freedom that are God’s gifts to give.
 In a time of balance and insight, I am conscious and ready to move towards life.
-Aware of the temptations that deal death, and conscious of what gives life, I can choose life, claim life, and ultimately live life to the full.James O'Brien is a graduate teacher who works as an Editorial Assistant with Jesuit Communications.
+Aware of the temptations that deal death, and conscious of what gives life, I can choose life, claim life, and ultimately live life to the full.James O'Brien is an Editorial Assistant with Jesuit Communications.